Triton-Anchor/.github/profile/README.md

 [task_general](https://github.com/Triton-Anchor/General) contains documents and timelines relating to the development/deployment schedule

 [task_windows_ui](https://github.com/Triton-Anchor) is built to operate in windows, quickly and cleanly reflect tool states, and make requests to the rest of the Tool Control API

+Other than task_General and task_windows_ui, all packages are run in a Linux environemt (WSL) as ROS2 packages.

 [task_1x_simulator](https://github.com/Triton-Anchor) can be used to simulate serial input from the tool and test the holistic TASK pipeline